 WKYC has signed on as a media sponsor for the drive-thru collection, along with other partners including Cleveland Clinic Lutheran Hospital, Steelyard Target, A Special Wish Foundation Cleveland, and Platform Beer Co.

 Michelle Arch, client relations and operations manager at Skylight Financial Group, said it’s clear that the COVID-19 crisis has increased the number of families seeking assistance this year, so extra support is needed.

 Retired Cleveland Police Capt.
 Keith Sulzer agreed, saying that 2020 has been an extremely stressful year and many people have been hit hard by COVID-19 or unemployment.
 Toy or cash donations will “help us help families in need and give them a merry Christmas and a happier New Year,” Sulzer said.

 Toys should be dropped off unwrapped and unbagged.
 Great gift ideas include sports items like basketballs and soccer balls, dolls and action figures, toy cars, craft activities and hygiene kits for preteens and teens.

 And if you don’t have time to shop, Arch added that financial donations can be made online to the Skylight Foundation until Dec.
 8. She and the Skylight team will use the money to go shopping at Target in Steelyard Commons to buy items on wish lists for families referred by A Special Wish, which serves children facing serious health challenges.
-Please make sure to note “Cleveland Toy Drive” when making a donation.
+If you'd like to donate, click here.
+Please make sure to note “Cleveland Toy Drive" when making a donation.